As magic surged through his body, the Kraken finally turned its attention toward him.

 Only impact.

-Even its three hearts—ancient engines of instinct and violence—flickered once within the rupture of force.
+Deep within, its three ancient hearts—the engines of instinct and violence—flickered once before disappearing.

-No remains proved they had ever beaten at all.
+No sound marked their end, and nothing remained to prove they had ever beaten at all.

-When the light finally faded, the storm returned in pieces—rain, wind, and waves remembering themselves one by one.
+When the spell faded, the storm returned in pieces—rain, wind, and waves remembering themselves one by one.

 But where the Kraken had been, there was only disturbed water.